Omega0x013/focus-point-docs/docs/source/func.rst

 Class: TagComponent
 **********************

-:class:`TagComponent` is a custom HTML element that represents a tag input component.
+:class:`TagComponent` is a custom HTML element that represents a tag input component

 Methods
 *********

 ``constructor()``
     Initializes a new instance of the TagComponent class.
-Sets up initial properties.
+Sets up initial properties

     .. code-block:: javascript